statisticsnorway/auto-data-tokenize/README.md

 ```shell script
 ./gradlew :spotlessApply
 ```
-Publish to local maven repo:
+### Publish to local maven repo:

 ```shell script
 ./gradlew publishToMavenLocal
 ```
+### Publish to SNAPSHOTS or Releases:
+Go to `build.gradle` file and find the variable `version`, give a post fix `-SNAPSHOT` and commit the `build.gradle` file for publish a snapshot version.
+For release version, you can just delete the post fix `-SNAPSHOT`.

 ### Launch sample & identify pipeline from Python